 Number of

 Property Type NAV % Change Assessments

-Residential 0.03% 66,632
+Residential 0.02% 66,632

-Commercial (4.89%) 6,861
+Commercial (5.50%) 6,863

-Industrial (4.87%) 965
+Industrial (3.30%) 964

-Total Assessments excluding Cultural N/A 74,458
+Total Assessments excluding Cultural N/A 74,459

 and Recreational Lands

-Average NAV decrease (0.89%)
+Average NAV decrease (0.90%)

-The overall average NAV decreased by 0.89 per cent.
+The overall average NAV decreased by 0.90 per cent.

-The average residential NAV change is a minor increase of 0.03 per cent.
-This compares favourably to non-residential properties, which have seen on average a 4.88 per cent fall.
+The average residential NAV change is a minor increase of 0.03 percent.
+This compares favourably to non-residential properties, which have seen on average a 5.24 percent fall.
 This means a redistribution of rates from non-residential properties to residential properties.
 On average, most residential properties will face increases above the rates cap.